 • After connecting everything back, finally, connect both the battery cables that you removed.

-How to diagnose a bad or failed airbag Control Unit
+How to Diagnose a Defective or Failed Airbag Control Unit

-The diagnosis of an airbag control unit is usually not recommended to be done yourself in terms of testing it with electrical probing or other means unless you have strong technical knowledge as it can be very dangerous.
-The very first indication that you will see will occur on the dashboard as the airbag light will turn.
-In some cases, it can be illuminated in a certain way and the difference of the light behavior can be a signal or a code that can be referred to in the service manual that is provided by the company to the user.
-It may light up or blink, it may blink once, twice, thrice, continuously, or pause.
-Each type of blinking corresponds to a signal for a certain problem.
-The other sings include the airbag not working at the time of an accident, which is when you should definitely get the things checked.
-Using the multimeter or electronic testing device can be dangerous for airbag control unit testing.
-Therefore, it is recommended to avoid it.
-By accident, if you inflate the airbag it can cost you three thousand dollars or even more.
-Sometimes other components are also required to be replaced while replacing the airbag control unit.
+As a rule, you should not carry out the diagnosis of an airbag control unit yourself by testing it with electrical probes or other means, unless you have sound technical knowledge, as this can be very dangerous.
+The very first indication you will see that something is wrong is the airbag light on the dashboard.
+In some vehicles, it may be illuminated in different ways; refer to your service manual to interpret the lights correctly.
+It can light up, flash once, twice, or three times, or be continuously lit.
+Each type of flashing corresponds to a signal for a specific problem.
+Other signals include the airbag not working at the time of an accident, i.e. at a time when you should definitely have things checked.
+Using the multimeter or the electronic tester can be dangerous for testing the airbag control unit.
+It is therefore recommended to avoid this.
+If you accidentally inflate the airbag, it can cost you three thousand dollars or more.
+Sometimes, when replacing the airbag control unit, other components need to be replaced as well.